rachieg2/final_project/README.md

 kill 1
 ```

-To create the final report from scratch, even if you have created the report in the past, run the following commands in a bash environment in the repository folder:
+To create the final report from scratch, even if you have created the report in the past, run the following commands in a bash environment in the repository folder, after you have started `Docker` in the background:

 ```bash
 ./run_docker.sh bash